Cactice/alpha-vintage-practice/README.md

-I'm playing around with stock data visualizing it and what not
+I'm playing around with stock data.
+Visualizing it and what not